Pressure regulator: Operation

 In the pictured single-stage regulator, a force balance is used on the diaphragm to control a poppet valve in order to regulate pressure.
 With no inlet pressure, the spring above the diaphragm pushes it down on the poppet valve, holding it open.
 Once inlet pressure is introduced, the open poppet allows flow to the diaphragm and pressure in the upper chamber increases, until the diaphragm is pushed upward against the spring, causing the poppet to reduce flow, finally stopping further increase of pressure.
 By adjusting the top screw, the downward pressure on the diaphragm can be increased, requiring more pressure in the upper chamber to maintain equilibrium.
 In this way, the outlet pressure of the regulator is controlled.

+This operation is described by the following equation: